Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 05.30.48 UTC
+- WIB: Sabtu, 13 Desember 2025 06.28.13 UTC
-- WITA: Sabtu, 13 Desember 2025 06.30.48 UTC
+- WITA: Sabtu, 13 Desember 2025 07.28.13 UTC
-- WIT: Sabtu, 13 Desember 2025 07.30.48 UTC
+- WIT: Sabtu, 13 Desember 2025 08.28.13 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational